Battery Industry Basics: A Glossary for Battery Terms and Terminology

 Anode

-The negative electrode of a battery.
+Anode is the negative electrode of a battery.
 Typically manufactured from graphite, though silicon doping is becoming common.
 Lithium ions move to the anode when charging and return to the cathode during discharge.

 Cathode

-The positive electrode of a battery.
+Cathode is the positive electrode of a battery.
 Popular chemistries use nickel and cobalt to achieve high energy density and specific energy.
 Lithium iron phosphate (LFP) is becoming common as a lower-cost alternative in energy storage systems (ESS) and mass-market electric vehicles.
 Lithium ions leave the cathode when charging and return during discharge.

 Energy